-Our discipline at The Village Prep School aims to be firm and fair.
+Our discipline aims to be firm and fair.
 While misbehaviour is checked immediately, the individual circumstances of each child are carefully monitored by tutors and pastoral staff so that staff are aware of any extenuating circumstances.
-The pastoral care system at The Village Prep School is an integral part of every child's daily school life.
+The school's pastoral care system is an integral part of every child's daily school life.
 Its aim is to develop the social, moral, personal and educational wellbeing of the child through discussion, interaction and awareness of issues appropriate to the age of the child.
 This is normally lead by the form teacher but all teachers have a responsibility through their lessons to encourage and support students to be better citizens.
 We believe that the better the rapport between pupil and staff, the less the students will 'step out of line'.
 An appropriate verbal rebuke or encouragement, together with an explanation the pupil clearly understands, is an important part of the discipline process.